collinalexbell/HackMatrix/game-design.md

 or all of the above.
 I'll work with you to design and implement a quest that is inspired by you!

+- Educator Bundle (5 custom labs, 100 HackMatrix seats):
+I'll work with you to design 5 custom lab projects in 3d.

 ### Final Evaluation of the Lenses
 I should do a final evaluation of lenses to ensure that the game is most impactful